andyfraser/shop-demo/README.md

 ## Architecture

 All requests enter through `index.php` (front controller), which registers the autoloader, defines constants, and dispatches to `src/Core/Router`.
+Common icon routes (like `/favicon.ico` or `/apple-touch-icon.png`) are explicitly handled to prevent 404 errors by redirecting to a centralized SVG favicon.
 The router matches `REQUEST_URI` / `REQUEST_METHOD` against registered routes, runs any middleware, then calls the controller action.

 **Rendering:** Controllers fetch data and call `Renderer::render('template_name', ['var' => $val])`.
 The renderer extracts the data array, auto-injects shared vars (`$current_user`, `$cart_count`, `$nav_tree`), and wraps the template with `header.php` / `footer.php`.
 Admin pages use `Renderer::adminRender()`.